 These functions convert a scalar image (in an object of type dip_image) to a MATLAB array of type double (MATLAB's default data type) or type single (single precision floating point).
-If the object contains a tensor image with a single pixel, an array is returned with the tensor values.
+They are equivalent to calling dip_array with 'double' or 'single' as a second argument.

 Also defined are uint8, uint16, uint32, int8, int16 and int32.
-These don't accept any form of tensor image.